IMSAMED/backend-coding-challenge/readme.md

 # Introduction:

-this coding challenge was a good opportunity to to memorize the material from My java training and online courses. and knowing tha art ort readme .
+this coding challenge was a good opportunity to to memorize the material from My java training and online courses. and knowing the art of readme .

 * In this code I rename the variable "private" in the JSON  because is a JAVA keyword.